thatsKevinJain/quiddity-agent/README.md

   // In case of an error, you can notify using done(new Error("Something went wrong..."))

-  // OR you can also throw a new Error with calling done() throw new Error("Something went wrong...")
+  // OR you can also throw a new Error without calling done() throw new Error("Something went wrong...")
 })
 ```